microsoft/fluentui-react-native/packages/components/Button/SPEC.md

 | `Enter` | Executes the function passed into the `onClick` prop. |
 | `Space` | Executes the function passed into the `onClick` prop. |

+It is possible to override key behaviors by specifying `onKeyUp` or `onKeyDown`, depending on what `preferKeyDownForKeyEvents` from the `@fluentui-react-native/interactive-hooks` package indicates.
+Providing the callback this way will prevent the default behaviors noted above -- you will need to handle `Enter` and `Space` in the provided callback if the default behavior is desired.

 #### Cursor interaction

 - Cursor moves onto botton: Should immediately change the styling of the `Button` so that it appears to be hovered.